davidcasascompetenciadigital-prog/hwinfo-plus.sh/README.md

 📄 License / Licencia

-This project is licensed under the GPL-3.0 License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 License.

-Este proyecto está bajo la Licencia GPL-3.0 - ver el archivo LICENSE para más detalles.
+Este proyecto está bajo la Licencia GPL-3.0.
 🤝 Contributing / Contribuciones

 Contributions are welcome!
 Please feel free to submit a Pull Request.